 Federal and state laws and Cornell University policy require all laboratory workers to receive Laboratory Safety and Chemical Waste Disposal training and be informed of the potential health and safety risks that may be present in their workplace.
 Documentation must be maintained to demonstrate that such training was provided and received.
 In order to assist laboratory personnel comply with this requirement, laboratory safety training must be obtained either through EH&S (classroom or web-based sessions) or documented as having been received from an alternative source.
-Laboratory personnel who attend EH&S training classes will have documentation entered and maintained for them within the Cornell Learning Management System.
-Laboratory personnel who have not attended the EH&S Laboratory Safety Training program must submit documentation of training received from alternative sources for verification by EH&S.

 The OSHA Laboratory Standard requires employers to provide employees with information and training to ensure they are apprised of the hazards of chemicals present in their work area.
 The Laboratory Standard goes on to state that such information shall be provided at the time of an employee’s initial assignment to a work area where hazardous chemicals are present and prior to assignments involving new exposure situations.

 As per the OSHA Laboratory Standard, information that must be provided to employees includes: